 What if I am still working on my piece in time for the shows and don’t have all the information yet for the application?

 We understand!
 However, we need to visualize and understand your work as much as possible.
-Fill out as much info as you can even if it’s a working title, or if your music is still being created, etc. Please make sure to submit a full VIDEO of the actual proposed work, even if it’s rehearsal footage of a draft, and describe your dance piece in detail.
+Fill out as much info as you can even if it’s a working title, or if your music is still being created, etc. Please make sure to submit a full, unedited VIDEO (3 minute minimum, continuous footage) of the actual proposed work, even if it’s rehearsal footage of a draft, and describe your dance piece in detail.
+A medley performance (one on-going performance consisting of several different dances) no longer than the 12-minute total maximum can be considered in one application, but videos of each dance or a video of the proposed final medley is required, as well as descriptions of each included dance.
+If you choose to propose a medley instead of one dance piece, make sure a medley presentation and choreographed transitions between pieces make sense for your proposal.
 Your information also helps program a diverse and balanced show.
 If your work is selected, there will be an opportunity to send in final updates to program information before your performances.

 How are dance proposals selected?

 There is a different panel each year comprised of experienced individuals from various dance, cultural, and production industries, who also represent a range of ethnic diversity.
 The panel makes recommendations based on clarity of the dance proposal, strength of dance technique, alignment with the festival’s mission, and ensuring there is a diverse range of cultures and dance styles represented overall.
 Tip: describe your dance work as though you are explaining it to a complete stranger who has never seen your work or your dance genre before.
 Those reading your proposal should be able to envision your dance work and understand your concept clearly.
 Make sure your narrative and video work sample make sense together.